WordPress/gutenberg/packages/components/src/toggle-control/README.md

 ### disabled

-If disabled is true the toggle input will be wrapped in `Disabled` component and apply the appropriate styles.
+If disabled is true the toggle will be disabled and apply the appropriate styles.

 - Type: `Boolean`
 - Required: No